redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

 Whilst this removes the need to worry about all that byte-swapping shennanigans created by the CPU's endianness, it does create a pretty big performance problem.
 The bottom line is that writing data as individual bytes is slow!

-The solution would be to use a JavaScript `DataView` and write the data as unsigned, 64-bit values &mdash; but I haven't had time to implement this yet...
+The solution is to use a JavaScript `DataView` and write the data as unsigned, 64-bit values &mdash; but I haven't had time to implement this yet...

 To see this performance problem, just run the program against a very large file with performance tracking switch on: